st3333/hack-the-code-desktop/readme.md

-hack the code
+Hack the Code: The second player is guessing the code.
+The code is encrypted.

-this game is called hack the code. this is for two players. where the  one player is creating code.
+This game is called "Hack the Code."
+It is for two players, where one player creates a code, and the other tries to guess it.